Arsalanzabeeb786/Tyre-Helath-Quality-Prediction/README.md

 ## Dataset

 The dataset consists of images of vehicle tires categorized into "perfect" and "defective".
 The data is split into training, validation, and test sets.
-The dataset was obtained from [Roboflow](https://roboflow.com/).
+The dataset was obtained from [Roboflow](https://universe.roboflow.com/dhruti/tyre-quality-zoog0)

+Provided by a Roboflow user
+License: CC BY 4.0

 ## Model Architecture